 - Postexposure prophylaxis: not routinely recommended

-- Definition: a type of influenza that originates from animal strains
+- A type of influenza that originates from animal strains

 |Most common types of zoonotic influenza|